Trump administration to bar Chinese passenger carriers from flying to U.S.

 Delta Air Lines and United Airlines have asked to resume flights to China this month, even as Chinese carriers have continued U.S. flights during the pandemic.

 Delta said in a statement on Wednesday that “we support and appreciate the U.S. government’s actions to enforce our rights and ensure fairness.”
-United did not immediately respond to a request for comment.
+United said it looks forward to resuming passenger service between the United States and China “when the regulatory environment allows us to do so.”

 China “remains unable” to say when it will revise its rules “to allow U.S. carriers to reinstate scheduled passenger flights,” a formal order signed by the Transportation Department’s top aviation official Joel Szabat said.